opennms-forge/gitops-opennms/README.md

 ```
 docker compose run --entrypoint /usr/bin/bash horizon
 ```
+You can run now  `/entrypoint.sh -s` but you can keep a bash open for troubleshooting even if the command fails.

 If you just want to fetch the current config from the Git config repository you can run: